kaane5662/about-me/README.md

 6. 1:00 pm Eat lunch

-7. 2:00pm If I have a project or leftover homework then try finishing now so I don’t do it later
+7. 2:00 pm If I have a project or leftover homework then try finishing now so I don’t do it later

-8. 3:00pm Work out
+8. 3:00 pm Work out

-9. 5:00pm Livery design
+9. 5:00 pm Livery design

-10. 7:00pm Eat dinner
+10. 7:00 pm Eat dinner

-11. 7:20pm relax
+11. 7:20 pm relax

-12. 9:00pm Start getting ready for bed
+12. 9:00 pm Start getting ready for bed

-13. 10:00pm sleep
+13. 10:00 pm sleep